confluentinc/event-streaming-patterns/README.md

 - Add cross-references to related patterns (where applicable) to the respective “References” sections.
 - Before publishing: scan for leftover `TODO` entries (such as links to content that didn’t exist yet at the time of writing a pattern)
 - Once the courses are available, patterns should link to relevant courses in their "References" sections.
+- Preferably, every pattern has some direct information/reference to Apache Kafka in its Implementation section.

 Additional style guides (internal-access only):